 Wake Forest Baptist Health is dedicated to exploring and deploying the latest technology available.

-Nurses, physicians and other disciplines access Epic through PCs and flat panel network terminals in the nurses’ stations, hallways and patient rooms, as well as radio frequency laptops.
+Nurses, physicians and other disciplines access Epic through PCs and flat panel network terminals in the nurses’ stations, hallways and patient rooms, as well as laptops on Wi-Fi.
 These options give the nurse the mobility to chart in real time at the bedside or at the nurse's station or conference room.

 Monitor techs communicate EKG changes to nurses from the Centralized Telemetry Monitoring Station.
 PACS workstations allow viewing of x-rays on 23" monitors.
 Nurses in the Epilepsy Monitoring Unit (EMU) monitor patients 24 hours a day with video and EEG monitoring.